-According to this document, an attack consists of two phases: the identification phase and the exploitation phase.
+According to the "Application of Attack Potential to Smartcards', an attack consists of two phases: the identification phase and the exploitation phase.
 The identification phase corresponds to the effort required to create the attack, and to demonstrate that it can be successfully applied to the target.
 The identification phase results in a script that (in more or less detail) describes how to carry out the attack.
 Using this script, other attackers can replicate the attack in the exploitation phase.
 Both phases are considered necessary for a successful attack.